Action-Sufficient Goal Representations: Method: Actor-Based Goal Representations and Approximate Action Sufficiency

 \section{Method: Actor-Based Goal Representations and Approximate Action Sufficiency}

-The preceding sections demonstrate that value-shaped representations can fail for low-level control by discarding action-relevant information within value level sets.
+The preceding sections demonstrate that value-sufficient representations can fail for low-level control by discarding action-relevant information within value level sets.
 This motivates learning a goal representation that is directly aligned with action prediction.